-The much of the information and the images below are from Recording Hacks web site.
-Recording Hacks has reviews on many of the microphones we have at CHS.
-I have included images for the frequency response for each microphone below.
-Please read more at there web site.
+Much of the information and the images below are from the Recording Hacks website.
+Recording Hacks has reviews on many of the microphones we have.
+I have included images of the frequency response for each microphone below.
+Please read more at their website.

 With and Without Pro Microphones